Albocoder/CS319-Group22/README.md

 </ul>
 <hr />
 ### News
+7- New meeting announced!
+Check the wiki page.<br>
 6- Meetings updated at wiki!
 Next meeting time announced!
 Please be there at least 5 minutes earlier!<br>
 5- Reminder: Next meeting is on Sunday will be 4 hours starting at 10:30 in SA building. <br>
 4- Cancelled meeting on Sunday and Thursday due to heavy workload <br>